Skip to main content

 Key Facts

-3. ISIS‑K remains active in South Asia; Taliban’s anti‑ISIS operations have displaced its leaders but the group still poses a security threat.
+3. ISIS‑K remains active in South Asia; Taliban anti‑ISIS operations have displaced some leaders but the group still poses a security threat.

-4. Pakistan is advancing ICBM‑grade missile technology, potentially extending strike range beyond South Asia to the United States.
+4. Pakistan is advancing ICBM‑grade missile technology, potentially extending strike range beyond South Asia to over 5,500 km.

-5. In February 2026, Taliban militants struck Pakistani posts; Pakistan responded with its first air strikes on Afghan urban centres, including Kabul.
+5. In February 2026, Taliban forces struck Pakistani border posts, prompting Pakistan’s first air strikes on Afghan urban centres, including Kabul.

 Background & Context